Gravitational Waves from Confinement in $SU(N)$ Yang-Mills Theory: Polyakov Loop Model

 The VEV of the Polyakov loop is, in general, a complex number; however, the $Z_N$ symmetry of the potential allows one to choose a convenient direction.
 Denoting by $\ell_0$ the magnitude of the VEV of the Polyakov loop, which is temperature-dependent, it is easy to see that

 for temperatures above the critical.
-We choose $j = 0$, which simplifies the form of the potential in \cref{Potential general ansatz} as $\ell$ is strictly real, such that $ \ell = \ell^*$.
-Therefore, the following ansatz for the Polyakov loop effective potential was used
+Without loss of generality, we can choose $j = 0$, which simplifies the form of the potential in \cref{Potential general ansatz} as $\ell$ is strictly real, such that $ \ell = \ell^*$.
+For the deconfinement-confinement transition rate, it is sufficient to study tunnelling from one representative of the deconfined vacua since all $Z_N$ deconfined vacua are degenerate.
+Therefore, the following ansatz for the Polyakov loop effective potential was used:

-where we have rewritten the polynomial coefficients of \cref{Potential general ansatz} in terms of parameters $b_j$, and
+where we have rewritten the polynomial coefficients of \cref{Potential general ansatz} in terms of parameters $b_i$, and

 For our purposes, truncating the sum at $i_{\text{max}} = 8$ was sufficient.
+We verified that higher-order terms were negligible and so dropped them both for simplicity and to reduce exposure to overfitting errors.
 Note that for a given value of $N$, not all terms in the effective potential in \cref{Potential temperature ansatz} contribute.
 Firstly, the required $Z_N$ symmetry forces certain terms to be exactly zero; for instance, $b_3=b_5=b_7=0$ in the $SU(6)$ potential.
 Additionally, in certain small-$N$ cases, higher-order terms were found to be irrelevant and so were dropped for simplicity.
 This is shown in \cref{fig: Param table}.

 In \cite{Huang2021}, each free parameter was obtained by fitting the potential in \cref{Potential temperature ansatz} to lattice results of the pressure and the trace of the energy-momentum tensor as a function of temperature \cite{Panero2009} for $N = 3, 4, 5, 6,$ and $8$.
 The $\chi^2$-minimisation was subject to the constraint $\langle \ell \rangle \rightarrow 1$ when $T \rightarrow \infty$, as well the Stefan-Boltzmann limit, $p/T^4|_{T \rightarrow \infty} \rightarrow 1.21 \cdot (N^2 - 1) \cdot \pi^2/45$ \cite{Panero2009}.